activars/custom-planck-keymap/README.md

 # custom-planck-keymap

-This is a custom make planck keyboard with different circuit layout.
+This is a custom made Planck keyboard with a custom circuit layout (not the same comparing to official one).

 #### Row, Column Pin map